MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 This article demonstrates how to:

 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the [Open Liberty](https://openliberty.io/) or [IBM WebSphere Liberty](https://www.ibm.com/cloud/websphere-liberty) runtime.
-* Build the application's Docker image by using Open Liberty or WebSphere Liberty container images.
+* Build the application's Docker image with `az acr build` by using Open Liberty or WebSphere Liberty container images.
 * Deploy the containerized application to an Azure Kubernetes Service (AKS) cluster by using the Open Liberty Operator or WebSphere Liberty Operator.

 The Open Liberty Operator simplifies the deployment and management of applications running on Kubernetes clusters.
 With the Open Liberty Operator or WebSphere Liberty Operator, you can also perform more advanced operations, such as gathering traces and dumps.